VilimZ/gcv/content/wines/2013/_index.md

 vintagedesc2 = 'In this vintage Gaelic Cemetery Vineyard offers a range of three outstanding wines.'

-vintagenotes = 'The 2013 vintage was one of the earliest on record for the Clare Valley beginning in early February.
-While most of South Eastern Australia was affected by the continuance of a severe drought, rainfall in the Clare Valley was almost average.
-An early budburst followed by a warm spring and summer hastened the ripening of all varieties which meant timing of harvest was critical.
-The resultant wines have excellent up front flavour concentration and balanced acidity.'
+vintagenotes = 'The 2013 vintage commenced quite early for most winemakers in the Clare Valley – it was the 8th February for us.
+A cool winter with average rainfall was followed by a warm, dry spring and dry summer that delivered sound fruit to the winery for vinification.
+The resultant wines are really very good – possibly better than anticipated given the warm growing season.
+Lower alcohols, pure concentrated citrus flavours and balanced acidity are the hallmarks of this vintage.'

 draft = false
 +++